TeenTix Logo

 austin@teentix.org

-Austin is new to the TeenTix team but is excited to be joining such a passionate and dedicated organization!
-Coming originally from Columbus, Georgia, Austin is an Arts Administrator, Arts Advocate, and Teaching Artist who has built a career working with and for young people in the Arts.
+Austin is originally from Columbus, Georgia, and is an Arts Administrator, Arts Advocate, and Teaching Artist who has built a career working with and for young people in the Arts across the US.

 Austin is a proud Seattle University Alumni, having earned his Master’s of Fine Arts in Arts Leadership and Certificate in Fundraising Leadership.
 As an Arts Leader, Austin has worked with the Washington State Arts Commission (ArtsWA), Three Dollar Bill Cinema, Crux Consulting, Third Way Creative, and most recently as the Program Manager of Speak With Purpose.
 Before moving to Washington, Austin worked primarily with the Springer Opera House and Springer Theater Academy, as well as being an independent producer and director for the Muddy Water Theatre Project.
-Austin is committed to the vibrancy and diversity of Seattle’s Arts Ecosystem and spends lots of his free time at Art Galleries, Concerts, Theater Performances, Dance Showcases, and the like.
+Austin is committed to the vibrancy and diversity of Seattle’s Arts Ecosystem and spends lots of his free time at Art Galleries, Concerts, Theater Performances, Dance Showcases, and the like, as well as serving on Coyote Central's Board of Directors.
 Austin grew up on the Mvskoke and Hitchiti lands.

 Gavin Bradler